orbeon/orbeon-forms-doc/form-runner/api/persistence/README.md

     * form.xhtml: the main form definition, which is an XHTML+XForms resource
     * optional attachments, such as images, PDF files, and other file attachments uploaded by the form author when editing the form definition
 * Each "data" collection contains one collection for each form data id, identified by an automatically-generated UUID
-* The "draft" collection is analogous to the "data" collection, but used by the [Autosave](../../../form-runner/persistence/autosave.md) to store form data before users explicitly save it
+* The "draft" collection is analogous to the "data" collection, but used by [autosave](../../../form-runner/persistence/autosave.md) to store form data before users explicitly save it
     * implementations of the persistence API are expected to remove the draft (with the corresponding attachments) when the corresponding data is saved
 * Each form data collection contains:
-    * data.xml: the main form data document
+    * `data.xml`: the main form data document
     * optional attachments, such as images uploaded by the user when editing the form data

 ## Headers